 While I saw the struggle, I also saw success; three daughters, one with a Master’s degree in Counseling, one at college to become a News Broadcaster, and one on her way to a private university in New York (my girlfriend.)
 I saw a mother who loved watching movies about history, a father who worked tirelessly to provide for his family in terms of money and emotional support.
 I saw a family that loved each other, that laughed often, that cooked delicious food (although often too spicy for my taste,) I saw a family just like mine.
 I realized that these people were of the type that I had once pitied, abhorred, avoided.
 Renounced.
 When we are children, it is difficult to remember that every single person out there is just like us, with thoughts and feelings and fears and hopes and dreams.
 As children, it is nigh impossible to realize that at one point in the history of our lineage our family faced the struggle.
 Perhaps if we were looking to our own history, to our own struggles, we would see that with a little time, struggle gives way to success.

 My great-grandparents were immigrants to this country, who came to work the fields and play music; my grandparents, office managers and clerks; my parents, regional managers and teachers, who were the first to go to college, four hours from their home; and me?
 I am just beginning my journey into the world.
 I will leave my isolated, homogeneous community for Yale University, in New Haven, Connecticut.

-What does it mean to be an immigrant in America during 2016 election?
+What does it mean to be an immigrant in America?
 Share your perspectives with us!